karl-hajjar/RL-solitaire/README.md

 - The file *agent.py* contains the implementation of different classes of agents.
 The basic core class and its methods are described first, then the classes <b>RandomAgent</b> and <b>ActorCriticAgent</b> are implemented using the base methods from the parent class <b>Agent</b>.
 The actor-critic agent implements A3C and consists of a neural network implemented in the file *network.py* found in the folder *network*.

 - The folder *network* contains two python files *network.py* and *build.py*.
-The former contains a Python Class <b>Net</b> implementing a neural network in TensorFlow with a shared representation of the state which then splits into two heads : the policy head and the value head.
+The former contains a Python Class <b>Net</b> implementing a neural network in TensorFlow with a shared representation of the state which then splits into two heads: the policy head and the value head.
 The latter file contains the functions to build the different blocks of the network.

 - The file *buffer.py* contains a small Python Class implementing a buffer structure.
 This buffer will be used as a memory replay buffer during the training of the agent.
-The buffer has a fixed capacity, and once it is reached, the newest data are added and the oldest data removed.
+The buffer has a fixed capacity, and once it is reached, each time new data are added, the oldest data removed.

 - The file *util.py* contains utility functions to handle files and directories and other such handy functions.